Code-Institute-Submissions/SimpleX-Calculator_DecResub/README.md

 ## Acknowledgement

  * Code Institute on the walkthrough python essential project.

+ * My mentor Brian Macharia for pointing out errors made and assisting in resolving it.

  * Learn Code tutorial video on YouTube for helpful resources.